Types of Degrees Industrial Technology Majors Are Getting

-In the 2019-2020 academic year, 217 schools offered some type of industrial technology/technician program.
+In 2020-2021, 212 schools offered a industrial tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|